Skip to main content

 10:00 AM

-Teams ship a working sports-tech build with Cursor as their AI co-pilot
+Two-hour build sprint with Cursor as your AI co-pilot

 4:00 PM